WISPO-POP/PowerPlots.jl/docs/src/experimental.md

 ```

 ## Apply geographic coordinates
-Change the coordinates from cartesian to a geographic projection.
+Change the coordinates from Cartesian to a geographic projection.
 This is experimental because it is not well tested.
 VegaLite does not support geographic projections and zooming/panning yet, so combining with `add_zoom!` will not work.

 ```@example